liam-wiltshire/talks/hackthesystem/content.md

 # 2FA

 - 2FA is great
- - Every website should support it
+- Who here works on an app or website that implements time-based 2FA?
-- However, we need to make sure it's secure
+- What size is your window?

 ???